 John de Mello is a Professor of Nanomaterials in the Department of Chemistry at Imperial College.
-His research focuses on the experimental and theoretical characterisation of nanoparticles and molecular semiconductors with particular emphasis on their use in optoelectronic devices.
-He has published over 75 papers and 3 patents and was a co-recipient of the Royal Society''s Brian Mercer Award for Innovation in Nanotechnology.
-Prof. de Mello currently holds a Royal Society Industry Fellowship with Millennium Inorganic Chemicals, and is a co-founder of Molecular Vision Ltd. - an Imperial College spin-out specialising in the use of organic LEDs and photodiodes for chemical sensing.
-He is also a director of Solar Press, a London-based company specialising in low cost solar cells for the developing world.
+His research focuses on the synthesis, characterisation and application of nanomaterials, with a particular emphasis on their use in sensors and electronic devices.
+He was a co-recipient of the Royal Society''s Brian Mercer Award for Innovation in Nanotechnology and previously held a Royal Society Industry Fellowship with Millennium Inorganic Chemicals.
+He was a co-founder of Molecular Vision Ltd. - a company specialising in the use of organic LEDs and photodiodes for chemical sensing.

 et al., 2011, A Versatile Low Bandgap Polymer for Air-Stable, High-Mobility Field-Effect Transistors and Efficient Polymer Solar Cells, Advanced Materials, Vol:23, ISSN:0935-9648, Pages:1409-1413

 et al., 2010, Rapid Patterning of Single-Wall Carbon Nanotubes by Interlayer Lithography, Small, Vol:6, ISSN:1613-6810, Pages:2530-2534

 et al., 2008, Field dependent carrier generation in bulk heterojunction solar cells, Energy Environ.
 Sci.